 Find out more about kidney cancer, including how common it is and ways to reduce your risk.

-Kidney cancer is the seventh most common cancer in the UK.
-In 2017, 12,615 cases of kidney cancer were diagnosed.*
+Kidney cancer is the eighth most common cancer in the UK.
+In 2019, 12,050 cases of kidney cancer were diagnosed.* Kidney cancer is the 9th most common cancer type in women and the 7th most common type of cancer in men.

 Most people have two kidneys.
 They’re found on either side of your body just below the ribcage.
 Kidneys remove waste products from your blood and produce urine.